Association of Tennis Professionals: 1988 breakaway

-But the tour was still run by the tournament directors and the ITF.
+The tour was still run by the tournament directors and the ITF.
 The limited player representation and influence within the Men's International Professional Tennis Council (MIPTC) as well as dissatisfaction with the way the sport was managed and marketed culminated in a player mutiny in 1988 led by active tennis pros, including then world number one ranked Mats Wilander which changed the entire structure of the tour.

 CEO Hamilton Jordan is credited with the "Parking Lot Press Conference" on 26 August 1988 during which the ATP announced their withdrawal from the MIPTC (then called the MTC) and the creation of their ATP Tour from 1990 onwards.
 This re-organisation also ended a lawsuit with Volvo and Donald Dell.
 On 19 January 1989 the ATP published the calendar for the inaugural 1990 season.

 By 1991, the men had their first television package to broadcast 19 tournaments.
 Coming online with their first website in 1995, this was followed by a multi-year agreement with Mercedes-Benz.
 Lawsuits in 2008, around virtually the same issues, resulted in a restructured tour.